 Ms Layman has a Bachelor of Commerce and is a Certified Practising Accountant and a member of CPA Australia Ltd. She also holds a Bachelor of Engineering (Mining) with Honours and a First Class Mine Managers Certificate of Competency.
 Ms Layman spent 14 years with Macquarie Group in a range of senior positions, including as Division Director and Joint Head of the Perth office of the Metals, Mining & Agriculture Division.
 Prior to that, Ms Layman held various positions with resource companies including Mount Isa Mines, Great Central Mines and Normandy Yandal.
-She is also a Non-Executive Director of Beach Energy Limited, Pilbara Minerals Limited and Imdex Limited and was formerly a Non-Executive Director of Perseus Mining Limited and Gascoyne Resources Limited.
+She is also a Non-Executive Director of Beach Energy Limited, Pilbara Minerals Limited and Imdex Limited and was formerly a Non-Executive Director of Perseus Mining Limited and Chair and Non-Executive Director of Gascoyne Resources Limited.
 She has had experience in several roles as a member or chairman of audit committees.
+She is Chairman of Audit and Risk Committees at Beach Energy and Imdex Limited and a member of the Audit and Risk Committee at Pilbara Minerals.
+She was formerly the Chairman of Audit and Risk Committees at Perseus Mining and Gascoyne Resources.